 3.1 Combined FPS/Pipeline Structure

 The Combined FPS/Pipeline Structure (the “Combined Structure”) assumes Enron and it partner(s) owns the FPS, the oil export pipeline and the gas export pipeline.
 The Combined Structure is based on a “first in first out” approach.
 In addition, the Combined Structure contains various tariff step downs after specified production volumes are achieved.
 Thus, there are different tariffs for different production traunches, e.g., the first 30mmboe.
-The table below presents the tariffs along with their corresponding production traunches for the FPS, the Oil Pipeline and the Gas Pipeline.
+The table below presents the proposed the tariffs along with their corresponding production traunches for the FPS, the Oil Pipeline and the Gas Pipeline.